LGVs-Team/legend-optimized/README.md

 Unleash your creativity in creating unique, new, epic, or cinematic scenes with Replay Mod

-Legend Optimized Modpack provides top performance with perfect optimization for Minecraft with the quartet Sodium + Nvidium + Iris Shader Mod + C2ME and a series of mods that significantly improve performance!

-### You can increase the resolution of Minecraft when using this modpack by going to Menu > Mods > Click on the 3 dashes to enter the settings of resolution Control 3 > Press "+" to increase the resolution.

-This is a Beta version, not complete.
-If there are problems with this modpack, please contact me [here](https://forms.gle/k8g3EYZHBqbBBiv6A)
+If there are any problems with this modpack, please contact us via the following form [here](https://forms.gle/k8g3EYZHBqbBBiv6A)

 ### Legend Victory TEAM sincerely thanks the mods authors and other modpack creators who inspired this modpack.

-## Again, we sincerely thank the authors of the mods equipped on Legend Optimized:
+## Again, we sincerely thank the authors of the mods equipped on Legend's Optimized!
 - [Fabric Language Kotlin](https://modrinth.com/mod/fabric-language-kotlin) by modmuss50
 - [Dynamic FPS](https://modrinth.com/mod/dynamic-fps) by LostLuma
 - [BadOptimization](https://modrinth.com/mod/badoptimizations) by thosea